dannybauman/30-day-map-challenge-2025/maps/18-out-of-this-world/README.md

 - Rollback/version control in AI Studio needs improvement

 **What could have been Grade A:**
-- The concept and UI structure were excellent
+- The concept and UI structure were solid
 - Real data integration from OpenFlights was working during development
-- 3D globe visualization was rendering beautifully in preview
+- 3D globe visualization was rendering well in preview
 - Deployment infrastructure let it down

 ---